Public economics - PSE, EHESS (2024-2025)

 The course aims to provide students with an understanding of the economics of population ageing, with a particular focus on pensions.
 At the end of the course, students should have a knowledge of the structure of pension systems in at least one country ; be familiar with basic economic concepts and methods relating to demography, social insurance, pension and elderly care; have an understanding of some of the key behavioural effects of mandated public pension systems, including those on labour supply, saving and consumption; have an understanding of the main normative analysis of social insurance; be able to analyse, using relevant economic concepts and methods, a number of issues in pension policy, such as the relative merits of different forms of pension systems and reform options [Syllabus].

-- Lecture 1: Static microsimulation techniques [Slides]
+- Lecture 1: Histoy of the Welfare State [Slides]